jm771/ap_crossword/README.md

 Update the sample yaml file with a pointer to your `.puz` file and generate and host a world Use the website here: https://jm771.github.io/ap_crossword/ and connect to your archipelago world

+### FAQ
+"while parsing a quoted scalar did not find expected hexdecimal number" In yaml strings in double quotes `"`' treat backslashes `\` as escape sequences.
+Unfortunately windows "copy as path" triggers this - change your double quotes to single quotes `'`

 ### Feedback
 The game is very new.
 I currently have some time to put into this - and am very open to any feedback that'd help make this easier to use or more fun for people to play.
 I'd prioritise that over my own ideas.